panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 type: post
 ---

 To start using React you don't have to learn a lot.
-Understand the concept of components, state, props, and hooks &mdash; and you know how to use React.
+Learn the concept of components, state, props, and hooks &mdash; and you know how to use React.

 In this post, you'll read a simple but pragmatic guide on how to use props on React components.

 ## 1. The component props

-A component in React is an encpasulated piece of logic.
+A component is an encpasulated piece of logic.
 For example, here's a component that displays a `Hello, World!` message:

 ```jsx
 function HelloWorld() {